ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

   * NEAT is the output of the European H2020 research project "NEAT"; it is a user-space library for protocol-independent communication on top of TCP, UDP and SCTP, with many more features such as a policy manager.
   * Code: <https://github.com/NEAT-project/neat>
   * NEAT project: <https://www.neat-project.org>
-  * NEATPy is a Python shim over NEAT which updates the NEAT API to be in line with version 6 of the TAPS interface draft.
+  * NEATPy is a Python shim over NEAT which updates the NEAT API to be in line with version 6 of the Transport Services API draft.
   * Code: <https://github.com/theagilepadawan/NEATPy>

 * PyTAPS: